-A timeless style transcending among home decors, interior designing, and decorative concrete industry is ruled by the only Queen Victoria.
-No wonder that a whole era is named after her.
+A timeless style transcending home decor, interior designing, and the decorative concrete industry is ruled by the only Queen Victoria.
+No wonder a whole era is named after her.
 Victorian architecture started from 1837 to 1901 during the Queen’s reign in Great Britain.

-Centuries after, her rule never seems to leave the earth as her days of reign resurfaces among homes.
-By designing and creating motifs to enhance a living room, dining areas, and others, modern contemporary designing is continually incorporating Victorian styles.
+Centuries after, her rule never seems to leave the earth as her days of reign resurface among homes.
+Modern contemporary design continually incorporates Victorian styles by designing and creating motifs to enhance a living rooms, dining areas, and others.

-The Victorian-style imbibes the balance of intricacy and straightforwardness.
+The Victorian style imbibes a balance of intricacy and straightforwardness.
 You know a Victorian setting when you see elaborate structures, solid, natural colors, and play of different materials.
 It brings a timeless look that gives the flooring a distinct and elegant appeal.

 In this blog, get to know the popular patterns suitable for the floors at your home.